 In 2005 we discovered at a marsh atthe MareauxSonges aseveral-thousands-year-old fossil layer containing fauna,flora and microfossils, including bonesof the dodo (Raphus cucullatus), representing the remainsof a nearly complete fossil natural ecosystem.
 It took us a while to realize that we in fact had re-discovered the famous dodo bone site that Clark and Higginson had discovered in 1864.
 Considering the high sub-fossil concentration and richness in composition including vertebrate bones, invertebrate remains (insects, snails) and flora remains (seeds, tree stems, branches, rootlets, leaves) the up to 0.5 m thick sub-fossil layer, extending for 0.3 km 2 , can be considered a Concentration-Lagerstätten.
 It contains 50% of the known (extinct) vertebrate species and several dozens of natural and threatened or nearly extinct arboreal species.
 The dodo-Lagerstätten is situated within sediments that are rich in microfossils providing contextual data and hence provides a high-resolution snapshot insight in a pristine ecosystem, active several thousands year ago.

 After the discovery of the dodo massgrave in Mauritius, comprising substantial parts of a fossil ecosystem of the dodo, in 2005 the Dodo Research Programme was established.
 In collaboration with Mauritian partners Omnicane, Mauritius Museums Council and Dutch partners Naturalis, IBED-UVA and TNO an international network of researchers was founded: the Dodo Research Programme (DRP) which aims to reconstruct the prehuman ecosystem and investigate the reasons of its degradation.
-Currently the DRP network comprises more than 50 researchers and more than 15 research institutes.
-The Dodo Research Programme is an internationalresearch initiative that aims to utilise the iconic status of the dodo ( Raphus Cucullatus ), to generate research and public awareness on the vulnerability of island biodiversity.
-The DRP is an initiative of the Mauritian Museums Council, Naturalis, IBED-UvA and Geological survey of the Netherlands and comprises more than 15 research institutes worldwide.
+At one stage the DRP network comprised more than 50 researchers and more than 15 research institutes.
+The Dodo Research Programme was an international research initiative that aims to utilise the iconic status of the dodo ( Raphus Cucullatus ), to generate research and public awareness on the vulnerability of island biodiversity.

 1. Research: to reconstruct the world of the dodo and determine the factors of its demise,